-One of the most important

-components of developing a logical warehouse is the staff.
+One of the most important components of developing a logical warehouse is the staff.
 The number of warehouse personnel will play a crucial role in operational effectiveness.
 With a large warehouse staff, consider organizing employees into smaller or specialized groups and assign specific employees to specific areas.
 Each situation will be unique based on the products a company is moving and the size of the staff.

+When investing in warehouse management software, it is important to test whether the software will operate with other existing technologies, such as RF scanners, and with automation systems, such as conveyors and carousels.
 Once a warehouse solution has been selected, tested, and implemented, employees should be trained on every component of the system to best maximize the warehouse solution investment and ensure that warehouse inventory is being moved and tracked in the most efficient manner.
-Whether it is bar-code and radio-frequency (RF) data collection, returns, order management, or other software that is leveraged for warehouse management, personnel need to be trained and become comfortable using this technology.
+Whether it is bar code and radio-frequency (RF) data collection, returns, order management, or other software that is leveraged for warehouse management, personnel need to be trained and become comfortable using this technology.